Kidney Problems in Cats: Symptoms, Causes, and Treatment

 • Reduced urination

-For hypotension, the most probable treatment options we will use will involve fluid therapy and medications.
+The most probable treatment options for hypotension will involve fluid therapy and medications.
 IV fluids are a great way to bring back normal hydration levels, while medications that raise blood pressure can help cats recover.

 1. Encourage Hydration